-- 4. Individual and Family Supports: Coordination of information and services to support the participant and their family or caregivers to maintain and promote quality of life, with particular focus on community living options. - 5.
-Referral to Community and Social Supports: Providing information and assistance for the purpose of referring the participant and their family or caregivers to community-based resources when needed. - 6.
-Health Promotion: Begins with the commencement of the Health Action Plan (HAP), demonstrating use of self-management, recovery and resiliency principles using person-identified supports.
+- Referral to Community and Social Supports: Providing information and assistance for the purpose of referring the client and their family or caregivers to community based resources when needed. - Health Promotion: Begins with the commencement of the Health Action Plan (HAP), demonstrating use of self-management, recovery and resiliency principles using person-identified supports.
 Addressing gaps in care.